- Laser Welded Tailored Blanks (Tailor Welded Blanks)

 - Reducing the number of required forming tools, welding fixtures, etc.; and

-The weld area of press hardened laser welded blanks may not transform to martensite, and therefore will show a significant reduction in the hardness.
+The weld area of press hardened laser welded blanks may not transform to martensite, and therefore may show a significant reduction in the hardness.
 This can be attributed to weld quality and quenching rate.B-47, W-3

 Blanked edge geometry of the sub-blanks (notches, underfillings and weld seam pollution) affects weld quality.
 Separating the blanking into two operations, rough blanking and precision blanking, may improve blanked edge geometry and the resulting weld quality.M-46